fre5/nodemcu-smart-led/README.md

 # Nodemcu API reader
-NodeMCU 0.9 (ESP-12 Module) and LED lights that can read information from the web
+NodeMCU 0.9 (ESP-12 Module) and LED lights that can read information from Open Weather API

 ![](schematics.png)